 Make sure that you use social media icon images in your signature though.
 URL links are too long, difficult to read, and off-putting.

-However, the best email signature designs do not include too many social media icons.
+However, when designing an email signature do not include too many social media icons.
 Using too many in your email signature will make your design look messy.
 And always make sure you’re using the most current icons available.

-This email signature template is using four social media icons, which is the most we recommend.
+This email signature idea uses four social media icons, which is the most we recommend.
 Their pleasant appearance is a cost-effective use of screen space and doesn’t overpower the main corporate logo.

 In a world where hybrid and remote working is now “the norm”, the best email signatures are as consistent on mobiles as they are on desktops.

-This email signature template proves that email signature designs can be optimized for mobiles.
+This email signature idea proves that email signature designs can be optimized for mobiles.
 The template is still able to deliver a payload of information without detracting from the email message itself.

 4. Use more than one email signature